Angel-GL-GL/Distributed-Text-Mining/README.md

-# Java-Text-Mining
+# Distributed-Text-Mining
-System developed in Java to perform text mining to a set of txt files using tf-idf on different servers using load balancing
+Distributed system for text mining in books using Java, tf-idf and load balancing.